rcarmo/imapbackup/README.md

 ## Features only in Python3

-* Track message IDs for every single folder in a dedicated sqlite3 database instead of reading them from the mailbox files.
+* Track message IDs for every single folder in a dedicated sqlite3 database (faster) instead of reading them from the mailbox files.
+* Write logfile.
+Default loglevel is INFO.
+Set command line option `--DEBUG` for loglevel DEBUG.

 ## Requirements